ezodude/orra/README.md

 🦸 Use an opinionated workflow to orchestrate and deploy LLM powered Multi-Agent systems rapidly - batteries included!

 Orra provides a **Python SDK** and a **Local Development Environment**.
-And soon, [agentic workflow tooling](#what-is-agentic-workflow-tooling), integrations and a Cloud Platform for automating deployments, to develop reliable and deterministic multi-agent systems.
+And soon, [agentic workflow tooling](#agentic-workflow-tooling) and a Cloud Platform for automating deployments, to develop reliable and deterministic multi-agent systems.

 ## Bring your own agents